-If you aren't already concerned, consider this: In basic tube fitting installation conducted by Swagelok, trainees are asked to assemble a piece of tubing and a standard fitting.
+If you aren't already concerned, consider this: In basic tube fitting installation and safety classes conducted by Swagelok to gauge trainees' knowledge, at the beginning of class, trainees are asked to assemble a piece of tubing and a standard fitting.
 On average, more than half of the trainees install the fitting improperly.
 Often, this basic in-class install is being performed by technicians who are already working in the field, many with years of experience.
 If that's happening with the most basic task in assembling a fluid system, think of the potential risk with assemblies that are more complex.